Jinntec/Fore/doc/userguide.md

 Furthermore the heavy lifting of XPath execution cannot be done within the browser as these simply lack a XPath 2 (not to speak of XQuery) implementation.

-However it's a definitive goal of Fore to support offline capabilities.
+However it's a definitive goal of Fore to support offline capabilities whereever possible.

-Fore will deliver XForms-like capabilities by processing the model on the server which will in turn pass on the results to the client in a defined JSON format.
-The client may then operate on this structure and eventually pass it back to update the model on server.
+Fore will deliver XForms-like capabilities by processing the model on the server which will in turn pass on the results to the client in a defined [JSON format](json.md).
+The client may then operate on this structure and eventually pass changes back to update the model on server.
+(See [client-server exchange format](client-server-exchange.md).)

 The server-side validation will finally decide if given data can be submitted or not.